 Cambodia is a place with which I associate positive thoughts, calmness & strength.
 There are not many places in the world with similar trait and beauty.
 It is also a place that holds many mysteries including the world-famous Angkor Wat.
 I wanted to discover it with my own eyes.

-So you can imagine how excited I was, when I was told to visit Cambodia with colleagues at Indochina Odyssey Tours.
+So you can imagine how excited I was when I was told to visit Cambodia with colleagues at Odynovo (the parent brand of Indochina Odyssey Tours).
 The 5-day tour covered Phnom Penh and Siem Reap, a typical route for Odyssey customers.
-Our intention was good: to experience Cambodia like travelers and get first-hand knowledge of the country at the meantime.
+Our intention was good: to experience Cambodia like travelers and get first-hand knowledge of the country in the meantime.

 Thinking of doing a similar tour in Cambodia?
 Check out this itinerary: 6 Days Discovering Phnom Penh & Siem Reap (it can be tailor-made!)

 Our flight made a stop in Hong Kong and finally it took us to the capital of Cambodia - Phnom Penh!
 Upon arrival, we were warmly greeted with by co-workers from our local office and tour guides dressed in company uniform.
 With the delicate fragrance of jasmine flowers, I was instantly enchanted by this warm country.
 Look, the fresh garland!

 I knew it was the rainy season, I just didn't expect a rain to come so soon!
 It was sunny the moment we stepped off the plane, but not before stepped out of the airport, it had turned cloudy.
 A downpour came on.
 We were almost stunned by the sudden of change, but it seemed not to the case of locals - they walked on the streets in no hurry, with smiles on faces, nobody even bothered to open umbrella or take shelter.
 Perhaps they have seen enough of sudden showers at this time of the year.